henry-the-vietnamese/credit_card_validation/README.md

 According to Luhn’s algorithm, you can determine if a credit card number is (syntactically) valid as follows:
 ```
-1. Get a credit card number (as a string).
+prompt for a credit card number (string type)
+reverse the number
+FOR each digit in number
-2. Double every second digit going right ot left.
+    double every second digit starting from left
-3. If greater than zero:
-4. Sum the digits.
+    IF product > 9
+        THEN sum each digit of product
-5. Add doubled digits with the ubdoubled digits.
+    add doubled digits with the undoubled digits
-6. If the total modulo 10 is equal to 0:
+IF the total modulo (%) 10 equates to 0
-7. The number is valid.
-8. Else:
-9. The number is invalid.
+  THEN output 'valid'
+ELSE
+  THEN output 'invalid'
 ```

 # More Information